Tips & HacksBasic Tips To Ensure Online Safety

 Phishing Scams

-Phishing scams aiming to obtain personal information often take the form of trying to get the target to click on links.
-This might arrive in an email informing you that an account you hold is in danger of being deactivated.
-It will then ask you to click on a link asking for personal information and possible banking details to resolve the situation.
+This might arrive in an email informing you that your account is in danger of being deactivated.
+It will then ask you to click a link asking for personal information and possible banking details to resolve the situation.

 It is easy enough to spot if you don’t have an account with whoever they are purporting to be.
 Not so easy if you do.